 Step 1: Fetch the request contents

-We need two things from the request; the request timestamp, found in the Synthesia-Timestamp header, and the request body.
+You need two things from the request; the request timestamp, found in the Synthesia-Timestamp header, and the request body.

 from flask import request